netj/3x/docs/tutorial/README.md

 ## Advanced Usage

-Here we introduce a few more 3X features that are essential to more effective management and execution of runs in your experiment.
+Here we introduce a few more <span class="sans-serif">3X</span> features that are essential to more effective management and execution of runs in your experiment.

 ### 1. Execute Runs in a Different Environment